Reading Time: 5 minutes read

 So for LeBron James maybe this can be his time to wear the double crown, the one for best NBA player of all times and the second for President of the US, this last tittle at least for 4 years.

 NBA Historical Top 10

 In the race for the historical top 10, ESPN experts defined their list with Michael Jordan at the top, LeBron James in the second position, and Kareem Abdul-Jabbar in third.
-Bill Russell, Magic Johnson, Wilt Chamberlain, Larry Bird and Tim Duncan completed the list from 4th to 8th place, while the last two positions went to two former Lakers teammates: Kobe Bryant, ninth, and Shaquille O’Neal in the number 10 position.
+Bill Russell, Magic Johnson, Wilt Chamberlain, Larry Bird, and Tim Duncan completed the list from 4th to 8th place.
+The last two positions went to two former Lakers teammates: Kobe Bryant, ninth, and Shaquille O’Neal in the number 10 position.